johnnymugs/controllers-talk/talk.md

   You would be surprised how common this is, even among hardcore TDDers {:/comment}

+# Often the things that really matter are untested
+{::comment}
+  the worst thing about all these approaches is that they test things common to ALL rails controllers and they miss the things that are unique to specific controllers
+  TODO: is this the right place for this?
+{:/comment}

 # Why does this happen?
 {::comment}
+  I've thought a lot about why this happens...
   Controllers are a funny thing.
 They are glue.

   TODO: expand on this!